BabylonJS/Documentation/content/How_To/mesh/Ribbon_Tutorial.md

 title: Ribbon In Detail
 image:
 description: Dive into the details of ribbons in Babylon.js.
-keywords: welcome, babylon.js, diving deeper, meshes, parametric shapes, ribbons
+keywords: diving deeper, meshes, parametric shapes, ribbons
 further-reading:
 video-overview:
 video-content: